yossioo/thonny-black-code-format/README.md

 1. Go to `Tools -> Format Black`
 1. Press `Ctrl+Alt+c`

 All changes will be automatically saved.
-If you don't like it, you can undo.
+If you prefer, you can undo them.

 ### Contributing
 Contributions are welcome!
 Feel free to sumbit an issue and/or a pull request.